rehypejs/rehype-meta/readme.md

 It also registers expected fields on `file.data.meta` and `file.data.matter` with `vfile`.
-If you’re working with the file, make sure to import this plugin somewhere in your types, as that registers the new field on the file.
+If you’re working with the file, make sure to import this plugin somewhere in your types, as that registers the new fields on the file.

 ```js
 /**